jongregory/PersonalWebsite/content/posts/computer-vision.md

 **Containers**

 The text recognition function is available as a docker container which can be deployed in a container with your applications. [https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/computer-vision-how-to-install-containers](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/computer-vision-how-to-install-containers)

+**Summary**

+As with all azure cognitive services Computer Vision can be used easily via HTTP web service calls or an SDK and quickly added to a website or an application.
+The benefits can be huge compared to effort expended as images can become an integral part of an application, being categorised or indexed for example to provide a integrated search.